February 14, 2011

 Written by Kasia Dietz

 Kasia Dietz is a handbag designer and freelance writer from New York, with a passion for art, fashion and travel, who followed her heart to Paris.
 She also gives bag painting workshops and custom fashion tours.
-You can read all about her life and travels on her blog, and find her in KLM's iFly Magazine.
+Read all about her life and travels on her blog, Love in the City of Lights.

 Website: Kasia Dietz